Most people going to Central America will want to visit some of the ancient ruins left by the Mayan empire and other Mesoamerican civilisations.

 If you are on holiday in hyper-touristy Cancun and want to go on a day trip, then Chichen Itza is a good option that will probably leave you quite satisfied.

-But if you are a backpacker on a journey through Mexico or Central America you have much better Mayan sites to choose from… and Chichen Itza may just not be to your taste.
+But if you are a traveller on a journey through Mexico or Central America then you have much better Mayan sites to choose from… and Chichen Itza may just not be the best choice.
 Personally, I think the place has just been commercialized to a point where it fails to retain any sense of mystique or authenticity.

 A few reasons why Chichen Itza sucks: